MultiPaper/MultiPaper/DEVELOPING_A_MULTISERVER_PLUGIN.md

   try (Statement statement = connection.createStatement()) {
     statement.execute("NOTIFY " + channel + ", '" + payload + "'");
   }
 }

+/**
+ * Update a balance for a player to be a certain value */ public void updateBalance(Player player, int value) throws SQLException {
+  String uuid = player.getUUID().toString();

+  // Put the new value in our cache playerBalances.put(uuid, value);

+  // Set the balance on the database Database.setBalance(uuid, value);

+  // Send a notification to all servers to update the uuid's balance sendNotification("balances", uuid);
+}
 ```